 Richard was born in Kingston upon Hull in 1961.
 Educated at Silverdale Comprehensive School, Sheffield (Chorister, head-chorister and songman at Sheffield Cathedral), Trinity College of Music, London studying singing with the late Eric Vietheer and Anna Berenska as well as piano with Valda Aveling.

-Richard is currently senior Layclerk with Ely Cathedral Choir.
+Richard retired as layclerk with Ely Cathedral Choir in July 2013 after 27 years loyal service.
 He has sung in many of the great cathedrals and churches of England, Europe, Canada and the USA.
-Co-founder of the close harmony group 'shades of blue'.
+He was Co-founder of the close harmony group 'shades of blue'.
 He has made numerous appearances on Radio and Television.
-As well as his layclerkship, Richard currently holds the full-time position of Technical Manager at Ely Cathedral as well as being the Technical Manager for his recording company Lantern Productions.
-Along with James Kirkwood, Richard was made honorary vice-president of the City of Sheffield Teachers' Choir in November 2008.
+Richard currently holds the position of Technical Manager at Ely Cathedral.
+He is also the Technical Manager for his recording company Lantern Productions.

 Ralph Green was born in Oldham and was educated at Chadderton Grammar School.
 He owes much of his earliest musical experience to Marian Barnett with whom he studied piano and organ at Macedonia URC in Failsworth, and to the Free Trade Hall in Manchester, where he regularly attended the Halle Concerts and sang from its platform in the choir at school speech days.